-It is such a versatile dish as you can serve it as an appetizer or an ideal Syrian recipe for lunch.
-The Syrians usually stuff meat, a chopped mixture of veggies, or spiced rice into them.
+It is such a versatile dish as you can serve it as an appetizer or an ideal Syrian dish for lunch.
+The Syrians usually stuff meat, various chopped veggies, or spiced rice to make Mahshi.
 My favorite kind of Mahshi is Koosa Mahshi, which means stuffed squash.

 Kibbeh Bil Sanieh has won the hearts of many people.
-In Syria, people consider it as a national dish; you can also find different variants in the Middle East, Egypt, Iran, and more.
-The Levant immigrants brought this food to Latin America during the 19th-20th centuries.
+People in Syria consider it a national dish; you can also find different variants in the Middle East, Egypt, Iran, and more.
+The Levant immigrants brought this food to Latin America during the 19th-20th century.

 The Syrian version uses lamb meat for the filling.
-In others, chefs can use any ground meat, and the most regular is beef; nonetheless, I recommend you to use ground lamb to create a special experience.
+In others, chefs can use any ground meat, and the most regular is beef.
+Nonetheless, I recommend using ground lamb to create a special experience.